 The Bunny Face Paper Box from Vietnam is made from recycled coiled paper and is a beautiful decorative piece that can hold precious memories of childhood Easters for your kids as they grow older.

 It goes without saying that the teen years can be a little rocky.
 Gift giving can get especially difficult.
 If you ask a teenager if there’s anything they want, they’ll probably say money and then roll their eyes and walk away.
 However, kids in their teens today are becoming increasingly aware of the impact human behavior can have on the environment.
 They are creating positive change by opting for products that have been crafted with sustainability in mind, and they will appreciate the innovative twist of the products in this low-waste and utilitarian Easter basket.

 A multi-purpose basket –

-Choose a basket that can be used for storage throughout the rest of the year.
-(Consider it a gentle way to push them in the room cleaning direction.)
-The Calm Mood Lidded Basket was handmade by our artisan partners, Dhaka Handicrafts, in Bangladesh from kaisa grass and recycled plastic.
+Choose a basket that can be used throughout the rest of the year.
+The Essential Companion Tote was handmade by our artisan partners working with Rishilpi in Bangladesh.
+Over the past 20 years, 1,000 women have handcrafted 65,000 of these baskets for Ten Thousand Villages, creating income that provides education, medical treatment, housing, and food.
 Line the basket with a beautiful Sacred Sari Throw from Bangladesh made from recycled sari fabric.